Dirham to Philippine Peso Forecast 2026-2030: Prediction & Analysis - XS

 The average AED PHP forecast points to about 14.3 around mid-2026.
 Should further signs of weakness in the US economy emerge that force a swifter-than-priced-in push for rate cuts, this could strengthen the downside forecasts for the AED/PHP pair, potentially targeting below 15.52 in the coming months.

-As discussed above, amid narratives of rate cuts in both countries, the focus may be more on economic performance when shaping the AED PHP forecast for 2026.
-The IMF expects Philippine economic growth of 5.7% next year, up from 5.4% for 2025, while it forecasts 2.1% growth for the US economy, up from 2.0% for the current year.
+As discussed above, amid narratives of rate cuts in both countries, focus may be more on economic performance when shaping AED PHP forecast for 2026.
+The IMF expects Philippine economic growth of 5.7% next year, up from the 5.4% expected for 2025, while it forecasts growth of 2.1% for the US economy compared with 2.0% expected for the current year.

-The IMF believes that the Philippines' growth is accompanied by efforts to reduce inflation, an accommodative monetary policy, and legislative reforms aimed at attracting investment.
+The IMF believes that the Philippine growth comes alongside efforts to reduce inflation, accommodative monetary policy, and legislative reforms aimed at attracting investment.

-Below, we summarize the main views of experts on the AED to PHP exchange rate forecast 2026-2030 and analyze them against various potential drivers.
+Below we summarize the main views presented by experts regarding exchange rate forecast AED to PHP up to 2030 and analyze them based on various potential driving factors.

 AED to PHP forecast 2026

-Most 2026 forecasts indicate a possible depreciation of the UAE dirham against the Philippine peso, or at least that the pair is unlikely to rise above 15.8 pesos per dirham.
+Most 2026 forecasts indicate a possible depreciation of the UAE dirham versus the Philippine peso or, at least, that the pair is unlikely to rise beyond 15.8 pesos per dirham.
 For example, Westpac expects the pair to reach 14.98 pesos per dirham by the end of next year, while Crédit Agricole expects the pair to reach 15.52.
 Conversely, MUFG and ING still expect the pair to hold around 15.9 or higher in at least the latter months of next year.

 AED PHP Forecasts for 2027

 The 2027 forecasts for the AED/PHP pair reinforce the bearish hypothesis, with the pair potentially falling below 14.43.
 This could coincide with continued Philippine economic recovery and continued monetary easing in the United States.
-For instance, Westpac’s forecasts indicate the pair could reach 14.30 in the latter months of 2027.
+For instance, Westpac’s forecasts indicate the possibility of the pair reaching 14.30 in the latter months of 2027.
 Westpac also does not expect the pair to exceed 14.70 pesos per UAE dirham.

 AED PHP Forecasts for 2028

-Forecasts for the AED/PHP pair for 2028 and beyond become more uncertain due to the long forecast horizon, which is prone to volatility if either economy’s path undergoes a structural shift.
-These forecasts are usually of weak credibility and reliability, and it is unwise to rely on them for decision-making.
+Forecasts for the AED/PHP pair for 2028 and beyond become more uncertain due to the long horizon of the forecasts, which are prone to volatility if any structural shift occurs in either economy’s path.
+These forecasts are usually of weak credibility and reliability and it is unwise to rely on them for decision-making.
 Generally, forecasts indicate the dirham versus the peso could exceed 16.79 in 2028.

 AED PHP Forecasts for 2029